 One of the most common health complaints women share with their doctor is heavy periods, and it’s estimated to affect more than 10 million women every year in the United States.
-At Apple Hill Gynecology, Marsha D. Bornt, MD, and Donna Lamson, CRNP, MSN, WHNP-BC, specialize in the diagnosis and treatment of heavy periods.
+At Apple Hill Gynecology, Marsha D. Bornt, MD, specializes in the diagnosis and treatment of heavy periods.
 The team offers a number of options to reduce bleeding and improve your quality of life.
 To schedule an appointment, contact the office in York, Pennsylvania, by phone or through the online tool today.

 Heavy periods, also called menorrhagia, affect millions of women.
 Signs that you may be suffering from heavy periods include:

 Your heavy periods may affect your quality of life or increase your risk of developing other health conditions, such as anemia.